jayposs/bobb/info/api.md

 * enter: godoc -http :6060
 * using browser: open localhost:6060
 * under Packages, select Third party

+### Client Programs

+See install.txt for example client program setup.

+Client pgms must set the BaseURL var defined in client/client.go.
+A good practice would be to set this value using a common external client settings file.

+Program demo/demo.go demonstrates how to send/receive requests to bobb_server.

 Include the following imports:
 ```